Cross-correlating the EMU Pilot Survey 1 with CMB lensing: Constraints on cosmology and galaxy bias with harmonic-space power spectra: Methodology

 \subsection{Pseudo-$C_\ell$s}

-The harmonic-space coefficients and the spectrum of \Cref{eq:Harmonic_definition} are defined under the full-sky assumption.
+The harmonic-space coefficients and the spectrum of \autoref{eq:Harmonic_definition} are defined under the full-sky assumption.
 In reality, we are able to observe only a part of the sky.
-This is true both for the radio continuum galaxy maps and the CMB lensing convergence map as we have seen in \Cref{subsec:EMUPS} and \Cref{subsec:planck_pr4}.
+This is true both for the radio continuum galaxy maps and the CMB lensing convergence map as we have seen in \autoref{subsec:EMUPS} and \autoref{subsec:planck_pr4}.
 Thus, the measured values of harmonic coefficients differ from the full-sky ones leading to the pseudo-$C_\ell$ spectrum which accounts for the partial sky.
 We do this by using the python package \texttt{NaMaster} \citep{Alonso19}.

-To construct the weight maps for EMU-PS1, we create a mask that accounts for the rms of the EMU PS1 mosaic.
+{To construct the weight maps for EMU-PS1, we create a mask that accounts for the rms of the EMU PS1 mosaic.
 To do so, we create a galaxy random catalogue by following the method described in \cite{Hale18}.
-We start by drawing uniform random angular positions, and random flux densities from the SKADS simulation \citep{Wilman2008} at a frequency of 944 MHz.
-We also combine a random noise term based on the position in the map.
-We then only select random galaxies with flux densities with a significance $5\sigma$ above the rms level in the corresponding angular position.
+We start by drawing uniform random angular positions, and random flux densities from the SKADS simulation \citep{Wilman2008} at a frequency of 1.4GHz, scaled to 944 MHz.
+For each of the catalogs (Selavy or PyBDF), an rms image is produced respectively.
+These RMS images allow us to include the observational noise in each position of the map.
+We then only select random galaxies with flux densities with a significance $5\sigma$ above the rms level, given by each catalogue rms map, of the corresponding angular position.
 Once we have a random catalogue, we apply a flux density cut for the corresponding galaxy sample.
 The weights mask is just the ratio between the number of random galaxies in a given \texttt{HEALPix} pixel and the number of random galaxies from the original uniform randoms (before the rms flux density cut).
-The number of random galaxies used was selected by checking the stability of the spectra measurements for a given number of random galaxies.
-We found that the pseudo-$C_\ell$s spectra are robust when the number of realisations to produce the randoms is above $500$.
+The randoms are created in a set of realizations, producing $20000$ uniform randoms for each realisation.
+The final number of random galaxies used was selected by checking the stability of the spectra measurements for a given number of realizations.
+We found that the pseudo-$C_\ell$s spectra are robust when the number of realisations to produce the randoms is above $500$.}

 The definition of the observed fluctuations in the galaxy number counts now becomes,